michaelJustin/indy-snippets/README.md

 # indy-snippets
-Some code examples for Internet Direct (Indy)
+Some code examples for Internet Direct (Indy).

+Created with Delphi 2009 and Indy 10.6.2

+Licensed under the Apache License, Version 2.0